Bergen County Gun Permit Attorney

 Applying for a Gun Purchase Permit

 In New Jersey, there are two specific types of firearm purchasing permits.
 First, there is the Handgun Purchase Permit, commonly referred to as an HPP, applying solely to the purchase of handguns.
 Secondly, if you’d like to purchase a rifle, long gun, or shotgun, you must apply for a Firearm Purchaser Identification card or an FPID.
-Although there are two types of firearm purchasing permits, there is only one application for a HPP or an FPID.
+Although there are two types of firearm purchasing permits, there is only one application for an HPP or an FPID.

-What Is Required with my Application?
+What Is Required for my Application?

 In addition to a fully completed application, New Jersey requires that you submit additional documentation.
 Some items you may be required to provide include:

 - An executed Consent for Mental Health Records Search

 The application process will also include a complete background check with the New Jersey state police and the FBI.
 There will also be a search for mental health records, an investigation by local police, and fingerprinting.